 Information about the Complaint Process

-When a complaint is received, the Executive Director checks that the complaint contains all the necessary information listed in the How to File a Complaint section.
+When a complaint is received, the Executive Director checks that the complaint contains all the necessary information listed in the “Filing a Complaint” section.
 If any information is missing, the Executive Director will contact the complainant.

 After RPNAS receives a complaint, the RPNAS sends two letters: